merledu/Riscv-Single-Cycle-Cores/Aghaas-Core/README.md

 00008067
 ```

-After pasting your own set of instructions or the above ones, Open **Config.scala**  manually by gong into the above path and open the file in your favorite text editor.
+After pasting your own set of instructions or the above ones, Open **Config.scala**  manually by following the above path and open the file in your favorite text editor.
 Find the following line
 ``` python
 val initFile = "Some Path to txt file"
 ```